 1. Right to life

 The right to life is threatened by avoidable environmental impacts including climate change, pollution and biodiversity degradation.
 These impacts are closely linked to other fundamental challenges impeding the realization of this right, including poverty, inequality and conflict.
 States should take positive action to ensure that children are free from acts and omissions intended or expected to cause their premature or unnatural death.
 This includes tackling structural and long-term challenges and taking all appropriate measures to address environmental conditions that may lead to direct threats to the right to life.
-States should adopt environmental standards that are protective of children’s right to life, for example related to air quality, lead exposure and greenhouse gas emissions, and adopt special measures of protection of children, especially young children, and those in disadvantaged situations.
+States should adopt environmental standards that are protective of children’s right to life, for example related to air and water quality, lead exposure and greenhouse gas emissions, and adopt special measures of protection of children, especially young children, and those in disadvantaged situations.

 The obligation of States to respect and ensure the right to life extends to protection of children from the harm caused by reasonably foreseeable threats and situations that can result in loss of life with dignity.
 This requires taking precautionary measures to protect children against environmental harm which would impact their enjoyment of life with dignity.